Krispy2009/smdr-analytics/README.md

 # SMDR call log analytics

 A package to help us run some analytics on our call logs we've been collecting for the past few years.
-By collecting I mean sending to my email and forgetting all about them.
+By collecting I mean sending to my email and forgetting all about them :sweat_smile:

 ## Installation
 We use pipenv to manage virtual environments and dependencies.
 Just `pipenv install` to create a virtualenv if it doesn't exist and install all dependencies.